jkohlin/wordpress-basics/personal-portfolio.md

 ## 3 - Content and structure
 ---

 It's time to create the backbone of our website - the content.
-Follow the structure plan below and create the pages, fill them with some example content and
+Follow the structure plan below and create the pages.
+Enter som placeholder content and publish the pages.

 #### Pages
 | Title  | Template  | Purpose  |